fhennig/floodr/README.md

     alias floodr='java -jar /path/to/floodr-0.2.0-standalone.jar'

 Add `--swing` as an argument if you want to use a GUI terminal.
-This should only be used if you don't have `/bin/sh`.
+This should only be used if you don't have `/bin/sh`, because it is not very pretty.

 ## Controls